vivekskrishna/cluster-api-k3s/README.md

 * Post an issue!

-Steps to run it in a vspehre environgment(validated with tkg 1.3.1)
+Steps to run it in a VSphere environgment(validated with tkg 1.3.1)

 1. Create a tkg management cluster
 2. change the BOOTSTRAP_IMG and CONTROLPLANE_IMG in the Makefile to needed image name and then do